aachalgupta/Task3_SyncIntern-BostonHousePricePrediction/README.md

 MEDV - Median value of owner-occupied homes in $1000....now renamed as "Price"

-It's a Regression problem where Price is our Target Variable here XGBoost model gave highest Adj_R_square and low RMSE
+It's a Regression problem where Price is our Target Variable.
+Here, XGBoost model gave highest Adj_R_square and low RMSE